d1manson/waveform/README.md

 # <a name="wiki"/> Waveform

+**THE APPLICATION IS IN THE PROCESS OF BEING ENTIERLY REWRITTEN** and this time it's for real..already about 70% of the way there, and the code is looking a helluva lot healthier.
+It should be finished by the end of the first week of April 2016 at the latest.

 Daniel decided that browsers are good for rapid design of user-friendly interfaces.
 This is very much a work in progress.
 Note that only Chrome is actively supported.
 Firefox seems to work okay, but other browsers less so.

 **To use the application** do one of the following: